 3. Attractions in the Area

-For photography enthusiasts, a 20 mins short hike up Mount Geroskino to the Trail Viewpoint (observation point) from the beach is a must-do.
+For photography enthusiasts, a 20-minute short hike up Mount Geroskino to the Trail Viewpoint (observation point) from the beach is a must-do.
 It provides a breathtaking view of the area, but be cautious as the trail can be challenging, especially in the heat, and it's important to wear appropriate shoes and bring water and sun protection.

 4. Alternatives to Balos Beach: Elafonisi and Falassarna Beaches